ksarfodev/final-restaurant-reservation/README.md

 ```

 #### `GET /reservations/:reservation_id/status`
 Return the status of a specified reservation.
-A valid status is as follows: booked, seated,cancelled or finished
+A valid status is as follows: booked, seated, cancelled or finished

 #### `GET /tables`
 This route will respond with a list of all tables created in database.